 But even so, she has ended up learning more than she has ever wanted to know about the trials and tribulations and torrid love affairs of Baron Bridgewallton and his seven daughters — who, at this point, Kat is sure have all died at least twice.

-Kat flinches as she realises the entire Circle of Romance Aficionadas are gazing expectantly at her.
+Kat flinches as she realises the entire Circle of Romance Aficionadas is gazing expectantly at her.

 “Now, Katherine, my dear,” Countess Philerma says, “as the newest member of our Circle, perhaps you’d like to share your thoughts on the latest Happenings?”

-“Well, uh,” Kat mutters, “when Viscount threatened to put the bootblack in the stocks for breaking his priceless Natalian urn.
+“Well, uh,” Kat mutters, “when the Viscount threatened to put the bootblack in the stocks for breaking his priceless Natalian urn.
 That was, yeah — that was bad.
 I guess.
-And then I felt, you know, bad.”
+And then I felt, you know… bad.”